 Teachers and students will also benefit from a solar installation with STEM-based curriculum.
-Performance Services is a Partner with the National Energy Education Development (NEED) Project to provide K-12 curriculum, teacher training, web-based energy data for export and use in the classroom and Energy Challenge events.
+Performance Services is a Partner for the National Energy Education Development (NEED) Project to provide K-12 curriculum, teacher training, web-based energy data for export and use in the classroom and student Energy Challenge events.

 There are three groups of stakeholders that benefit from utilizing solar energy on campus.
 The first is the Administration and Board of Trustees, as solar is a long-term investment in the campus’ energy usage, and solar programs can reflect the organization’s mission and identity.

-The facilities department are able to manage the delivery of cost effective, reliable and environmentally responsible energy sources around the clock.
-Solar power systems puts stakeholders back in control of their buildings.
+The facilities department are able to manage the delivery of cost-effective, reliable and environmentally responsible energy sources around the clock.
+Solar power systems put stakeholders back in control of their buildings.